Folie à Deux (album): Music

 "Headfirst Slide into Cooperstown on a Bad Bet" is an example of the album's theme of contrasting moods, and "struts in on a massive drum line and crunching, processed guitars, gets amplified by a four-piece horn section, then falls away to a simple, somber piano line" according to James Montgomery of MTV.
 The Elton John-influenced "What a Catch, Donnie" is a piano-driven ballad that features a string section in the background.
 As the song closes, it features Brendon Urie, Alexander DeLeon, Travie McCoy, Gabe Saporta, Elvis Costello, and William Beckett singing parts of previous Fall Out Boy songs.
 According to Stump, the song contains lyrics that were important to the band and "gives us the chance for this record to come full circle".
-The backing vocals in "America's Suitehearts" have been compared to groups such as The Beatles.
-Stephen Thomas Erlewine of AllMusic stated "Fall Out Boy pile everything onto their fifth album: cameos from superstars and running mates, so many that Lil Wayne and Debbie Harry are barely heard; thundering arena rock rhythms and ultra-slick hair metal riffs; hints of soul and R&B." Critics have described the album as being a power pop, pop rock, pop, R&B, pop-punk, and alternative rock album.
+The backing vocals in "America's Suitehearts" have been compared to groups such as the Beatles.
+Stephen Thomas Erlewine of AllMusic stated "Fall Out Boy pile everything onto their fifth album: cameos from superstars and running mates, so many that Lil Wayne and Debbie Harry are barely heard; thundering arena rock rhythms and ultra-slick hair metal riffs; hints of soul and R&B." Critics have described the album as being a pop, power pop, pop rock, pop-punk, and alternative rock.